 Kei would have to be my favorite route in this game.
 Kei was a prince abducted from a land which Soshi’s family conquered and destroyed.
 He became a prisoner in the capital after that unfortunate incident and now he’s currently living as your private tutor with a fiery grudge against your own brother.
 Unlike the other main characters and their respective routes, Kei was probably the only one that developed a realistic romance with the heroine.
-His story didn’t felt too rushed and the bonding between him and the MC was more genuine.
-Kei’s story is also a good choice for a first route in this game.
+His story didn’t feel too rushed and the bonding between him and the MC was more genuine.
+Kei’s story is also a good choice for your first route in this game.

 KOICHIRO SERA – Silent, Cold, Serious, The Bodyguard, Samurai, Best Soldier, Sketchy af

 Sera is your faithful bodyguard who will watch you 24 hours a day and will never leave your side, ever!
 In his route, he was appointed by your brother Soshi, as your trusty bodyguard who needs to be with you wherever you go.
 This man is very devoted when it comes to his job.
 His bushido code is prioritizing your protection 24/7.
 I felt bad while I was playing his route mainly because of how Sera was starving himself just to watch over you (the guy eats one riceball every meal) Sob!
 During his story, it was revealed that he was part of the rebellion group who plans to overthrow your brother’s regime.
-I didn’t quite liked how it felt as if he was only using you so they can put an end to Soshi’s dictatorship.
+I didn’t quite like how it felt as if he was only using you so they can put an end to Soshi’s dictatorship.
 In the end, It feels like Sera’s feelings for you weren’t really genuine because he was way too distant to even develop a relationship with the heroine during his story’s transition of events.
 Oh well! (shrugs)

 KAGEMITSU TOGAWA – Childhood Friend, Substitute Tutor, Mr. Nice Guy, Boring.

-Kagemitsu is your childhood friend and also your brother Soshi’s best friend and right hand adviser.
-I was kind of interested with this character at first but was surprised on how bland his story turned out.
+Kagemitsu is your childhood friend and also your brother Soshi’s best friend and right-hand adviser.
+I was kind of interested with this character at first but was surprised at how bland his story turned out.
 Since you’ve always known him and liked him for the way he was, his route poorly falls into the typical childhood friend trope cliche.
 Again, the romance felt too forced.
 The only interesting part about Kagemitsu’s route was how involved it was with Soshi’s underlying story.
 It may be better to play this character prior to Soshi since their stories felt somewhat connected.

 SOSHI AMAZAKI – Has Trust Issues, Cold, Cunning, Bipolar (but not really), Incest (but not really)

 Soshi probably has the most interesting story among the main characters.
 Mainly because he was considered the bad guy in other routes.
 By playing his route you’ll get to discover his side of the story.
-Soshi also offers a little bit of character development as he starts cold towards the MC (you) but then later on develops warms feelings as he tries to open up to the heroine.
+Soshi also offers a little bit of character development as he starts cold towards the MC (you) but then, later on, develops warms feelings as he tries to open up to the heroine.
 I kinda like Soshi’s story.
-It had a couple of plot twists and I was satisfied the way it ended.
+It had a couple of plot twists and I was satisfied with the way it ended.
 The only downside in his route was how pathetic the heroine was in this story that it gets overly annoying playing her character.
 (Rolls eye)

 I really couldn’t say anything more other than how simple this game was.
 Perhaps if you’re looking for an easy short read that’s not too engaging (you can literally finish one route in an hour), this game is a good candidate.

 Personally, I love the voice acting best as well as this game’s art style.
-But story wise, it’s painfully predictable that it gets boring at times to a point where you literally don’t care how it ends.
+But story-wise, it’s painfully predictable that it gets boring at times to a point where you literally don’t care how it ends.
 I really don’t think it’s worth the full price.
 So if you’re concerned with getting your money’s worth, I don’t recommend buying this game unless it’s on sale.
-Despite the mediocre story writing, the game had a few pros up it’s sleeve such as having very little typos, and I did enjoyed two routes (Kei and Soshi).
+Despite the mediocre story writing, the game had a few pros up its sleeve such as having very little typos, and I did enjoy two routes (Kei and Soshi).
 On a side note, if you’re a fan of the seiyus: Tetsuya Kakihara or Kenjiro Tsuda, this game won’t be so bad as you think it’d be.